Grégoire de Saint-Vincent: Life

-Gregoire was born in Bruges 8 September 1584.
+Grégoire was born in Bruges 8 September 1584.
 After reading philosophy in Douai, he entered the Society of Jesus 21 October 1605.
 His talent was recognized by Christopher Clavius in Rome.
-Gregoire was sent to Louvain in 1612, and was ordained a priest 23 March 1613.
-Gregoire began teaching in association with François d'Aguilon in Antwerp from 1617 to 20.
+Grégoire was sent to Louvain in 1612, and was ordained a priest 23 March 1613.
+Grégoire began teaching in association with François d'Aguilon in Antwerp from 1617 to 20.
 Moving to Louvain in 1621, he taught mathematics there until 1625.
 That year he became obsessed with squaring the circle and requested permission from Mutio Vitelleschi to publish his method.
 But Vitelleschi deferred to Christoph Grienberger, the mathematician in Rome.

-On 9 September 1625, Gregoire set out for Rome to confer with Grienberger, but without avail.
+On 9 September 1625, Grégoire set out for Rome to confer with Grienberger, but without avail.
 He returned to the Netherlands in 1627, and the following year was sent to Prague to serve in the house of Emperor Ferdinand II.
 After an attack of apoplexy, he was assisted there by Theodorus Moretus.
-When the Saxons raided Prague in 1631, Gregoire left and some of his manuscripts were lost in the mayhem.
+When the Saxons raided Prague in 1631, Grégoire left and some of his manuscripts were lost in the mayhem.
 Others were returned to him in 1641 through Rodericus de Arriaga.

-From 1632 Gregoire resided with The Society in Ghent and served as a mathematics teacher.
+From 1632 Grégoire resided with The Society in Ghent and served as a mathematics teacher.